Scyl14/VSCode-RAT/README.md

 # VSCode-RAT

-This work is a rust implementation a relatively new threat seen in the wild:
+This work is a rust implementation a relatively known threat seen in the wild:

 This malware abuses the legitimate tunnel functionality implemented by Visual Studio Code.
 Granting user level access to a target host via the visual studio code IDE web interface.